-The sports nutrition industry made some important advances in both sales and technology in 2016, but the market still faces regulatory and legal issues.
+The sports nutrition supplement manufacturing industry made some important advances in both sales and technology in 2016, but the market still faces regulatory and legal issues.

 Sales Demographic Trends